ISO 14001 vs NERC CIP

 - Targets utilities/transmission entities in North America.

-- Annual audits by NERC/Regional Entities; no certification but ongoing enforcement.
+- Periodic audits (typically every three years) by NERC/Regional Entities; no certification but ongoing enforcement.

 Key Differences